Located in the UMKC Student Success Center

 - Required courses for each enrollment term will be determined by the student’s Exploratory Advisor and UCollege Staff based on the student expressed academic interests.

 University College Requirements focus on the completion of the UMKC Essentials that build foundational skills required for all fields.
-Students select one of four exploratory meta majors and utilize both UMKC Essentials and specified Major Critical Courses to explore and identify their optimal academic plans (degrees, majors, and minors).
+Students select one of five exploratory Major Academic Paths (MAPs) and utilize both UMKC Essentials and specified Major Critical Courses to explore and identify their optimal academic plans (degrees, majors, and minors).
 Options linked below highlight these exploratory course options by Major Academic Pathway (MAP).

 Major Academic Pathways